Design Principles

 As we started to define Git Patch Stack as a tool we used the following design principles as guiding lights to help constrain and shape it.

-- streamline working within the conceptual model and working with Git in general
+- streamline working within the Patch Stack Workflow and working with Git in general

 - support stepping outside of Git Patch Stack and back into Git